 Is We Buy Houses a rip-off?

-We Buy Houses pays less for houses than what you can get on the open market, usually around 5070%, but this is true of most companies that buy houses for cash.
-In exchange, youll get a quick sale, flexible closing date, and no closing fees.
-If you want to sell fast for a better price, check out some of the top alternatives to We Buy Houses.
+We Buy Houses pays less for houses than what you can get on the open market, usually around 70% of the post-repair value, but this is true of most companies that buy houses for cash.
+In exchange, you'll get a quick sale, flexible closing date, and no closing fees.
+However, if you're concerned about working with a 'we buy houses' company, there are measures you can take to avoid 'we buy houses' scams.

 What are common complaints about We Buy Houses?